svix/svix-webhooks/README.md

 # Support & Community

+  - [GitHub Issues](https://github.com/svix/svix-webhooks/issues) - report issues and make suggestions.
+  - [Community Forum](https://github.com/svix/svix-webhooks/discussions) - ask questions, and start discussions!
   - [Slack](https://www.svix.com/slack/) - come and chat with us!
-  - [GitHub Discussions](https://github.com/svix/svix-webhooks/discussions) - ask questions, and start discussions!
-  - [GitHub Issues](https://github.com/svix/svix-webhooks/issues) - report issues and make suggestions.

 To stay up-to-date with new features and improvements be sure to watch our repo!